 Establish | Working with Excellence: Why, How and What it’s Not

-The world of work can often present us with a contradictory and sometimes immoral picture of an excellent and brilliant worker, which might include self-promotion and over-achieving; poor work-life balance; and a cut-throat approach to work relationships.
+The world of work can often present us with a contradictory, and sometimes immoral, picture of an excellent and brilliant worker.
+It might include self-promotion and over-achieving; poor work-life balance; and a cut-throat approach to work relationships.
 This is not the case in all workplaces, but in whatever context you are working, know that this is an impossible and wrong image of ‘excellence’, which we do not need to and should not try to meet.
 Rather, our desire to do well and to work hard can be best channelled by trying to be righteous employees, and Psalm 101 can help us understand what this would look like.

 Here we have an image of work which is focused on fighting for good, which is humble and which could be counter-cultural.
 Ultimately, verse 2 shows us that we should seek God’s presence in our work.

-Whilst this Psalm focuses on our heart and attitude, working hard to produce good outcomes is also part of ‘excellence’ at work and this brings glory to God – he is after all a productive and creative God.
-I firmly believe that when achieved for and through God, improved KPIs, decreased costs and board room decisions can all bring God glory.
-So can silently making cups of tea; effectively improving organisational systems; and caringly asking about a colleague’s family.
+Whilst this Psalm focuses on our heart and attitude, working hard to produce good outcomes is also part of ‘excellence’ at work and this brings glory to God.
+He is, after all, a productive and creative God.
+I firmly believe that when achieved for and through God, improved KPIs, decreased costs and boardroom decisions can all bring God glory.
+So can making cups of tea; improving organisational systems; placing an IV ; and asking about a colleague’s family.
 Genesis tells us that we are responsible for caring for this world, so by working hard to further our employer’s mission, we are contributing to a sector or service which is needed for the good of our world.

 Originally from Milton Keynes, Amy studied at Leicester and Warwick before moving to Cambridge, where she worked in International Development for a few years.
 Now living in rural Nottinghamshire with her husband Ant, Amy is training to be a French and Spanish teacher.
 Together they are part of a church planting team following God’s call to find fresh and accessible ways of introducing people to Jesus in the countryside (Amy is particularly excited about the potential for fairy lights in farm barns).
 Amy is passionate about equipping people in their 20s and 30s to live wholeheartedly for God in their workplaces, homes and social lives, and is hugely excited to be a small part of the wonderful work of More Precious.